lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 ..
 For more information on the per-folder quota on XFS, please refer to the
 .. following docs:

-.. - `XFS Filesystem Backends Guide in Backend.AI Storage Proxy <https://github.com/lablup/backend.ai-storage-proxy#xfs>`_
+.. - `XFS Filesystem Backends Guide in GPU Platform Storage Proxy <https://github.com/lablup/backend.ai-storage-proxy#xfs>`_
 .. - `Per-folder quota for XFS <https://blog.lablup.com/posts/2022/01/21/xfs-directory-quota>`_

 ..
 You can also see the current usage and capacity of a data folder in information dialog.